Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 Personally, I’m SO glad that I went and would definitely do it again!
 Even as someone who hasn’t pulled an all-nighter in well over a decade (and even longer for partying!), it was so worth it.

 I was talking with a friend in the garden and suddenly noticed that it was sunrise!
-We were being ushered to breakfast and an after party and then it was over.
+We were being ushered to breakfast and the after party and then it was over.

 It sounds like a super long night (and it is), but it goes by so fast.
 If this is something you’re interested in doing, I say 100% go for it!